Using Google Sign On

 Fix: You can change your platform email address to match your Google address, if you like:

-- Login using your registered CO.LAB Mentor Network email and password.
+- Login using your registered CO.LAB Program and Mentor Network Platform email and password.

 - Logout.
 Next time you login, you can select the Google sign in option.